 You’ve probably attended a wedding or two before.
-But, you may not realize how much effort goes into the wedding seating chart.
+But, you may not realise how much effort goes into the wedding seating chart.
 Couples have to find designated seats for every single guest – and when you have more than 20 people showing up, that can be complicated.
 You don’t want to offend anyone, but at the same time, you don’t want certain people sitting at the same table as others.
 While it may seem impossible to create your wedding seating chart there are ways to do so without losing sleep.

 Don’t Worry About It Too Much